emicklei/melrose/docs/dsl.md

 ```

 ### print<a name="print"></a>
-Prints the musical object when evaluated (play,go,loop).
+Prints the musical object when evaluated (play,loop).

 ```javascript